feathersui/feathersui-starling/documentation/help/markdown/callout.md

 callout.leftArrowSkin = new Image( leftArrowTexture );
 ```

-If you know that the callout will always open in one direction, you can provide a single arrow skin.
+If you know that the callout will always open in one position, you can provide a single arrow skin.
 Otherwise, it's a good idea to provide all four.

 ### Layout